lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 1360.4 66.8297 930902 49.188 48.688 48.750 1247.2 60.801 \...
 ```

 Each line stores the data for one day of trading.
 The first number is the date, stored as the last two digits of the year, followed by a two-digit month and finally the day of the month.
 The next three values represent the high, low, and closing price of the stock for that day.
-The next value is the vol-ume of trading in thousands of shares.
+The next value is the volume of trading in thousands of shares.
 The final value is the volume of trading in millions of dollars.

 We used an Awk script to convert the original data format into a VTK data file.
-(See the *VTK*  *User's Guide* for information on VTK file formats; or refer to the Web page http:// www.vtk.org/VTK/pdf/file-formats.pdf .)
+(See the *VTK*  *User's Guide* for information on VTK file formats; or refer to the Web page http:// www.vtk.org/VTK/pdf/file-formats.pdf.)
 This conversion could be done using many other approaches, such as writing a C program or a Tcl script.

 ``` awk
 BEGIN {print "\# vtk DataFile Version 2.0\\n